Skip to content

 • small supplies: around 5,000 KRW

-A maintenance month usually lands around 400,000 to 430,000 KRW, with higher totals in months that include blood tests or pricier consultation fees.
-Not the number on the pen alone — the number that actually leaves your account on the first of the month.
+Add it up and a maintenance month tends to land somewhere around 400,000 to 430,000 KRW, climbing higher in the months that include blood tests or a pricier consultation.
+That's the number that actually leaves your account on the first — not the one printed on the pen.

-The first four months are cheaper because the dose is still climbing.
-Using the ladder above, medication for those four months totals roughly 1,030,000 KRW before visit and testing costs.
+The first four months come in cheaper, simply because the dose is still climbing.
+Run the numbers off the ladder above and medication alone for those four months totals roughly 1,030,000 KRW, before any visit or testing costs.

 A First-Year Budget Map